In This Corner of the World: TV series

 A nine-episode live action series aired from July 15 to September 16, 2018, at 21:00 (JST) on Sundays on TBS.
 Matsumoto Honoka and Miu Arai played Suzu (adult and young) and Tori Matsuzaka played Shusaku Hojo.
 Other members of the cast included Kyōko Kagawa, Machiko Ono, Tomorowo Taguchi, Ran Ito, Sairi Ito, Kaho Tsuchimura, and Sayu Kubota.
 The screenwriter was Yoshikazu Okada (Hiyokko), Nobuhiro Doi directed the series, with music by Joe Hisaishi.

 Musical

 A stage musical written and directed by Ikkō Ueda was announced in August 2023 for a May 2024 premiere.
-It opened at the Nissay Theatre in Tokyo; the production will then go on a nationwide tour from June to July, with stops at Hokkaido, Yamanashi, Ibaraki, and Osaka, before closing its run at Hiroshima's.
-Natsumi Kon and Sakurako Ohara share the lead role of Suzu, while Naoto Kaihō and Ryota Murai play Shūsaku and Aya Hirano and Reika Sakurai play Rin.
-Kei Otozuki plays Keiko.
+It opened at the Nissay Theatre in Tokyo; the production then went on a nationwide tour from June to July, with stops at Hokkaido, Yamanashi, Ibaraki, and Osaka, before closing its run in Hiroshima.
+Natsumi Kon and Sakurako Ohara shared the lead role of Suzu, while Naoto Kaihō and Ryota Murai played Shūsaku and Aya Hirano and Reika Sakurai played Rin.
+Kei Otozuki played Keiko.

 Music was written and composed by Japanese artist Angela Aki.
-The lead single from the musical, titled “Kono Sekai no Achikochi ni” was released on February 7, 2024.
+The lead single from the musical, titled "Kono Sekai no Achikochi ni" was released on February 7, 2024.
 Performances of both casts have been recorded.